-We had consolidated revenues, for the year ended December 31, 2012, of \$999.0 million compared to \$780.4 million for the year ended December 31, 2011.
-For the year ended December 31, 2012 our net income was \$34.3 million compared to \$18.3 million for the year ended December 31, 2011.
-Our results for 2012 benefitted from the successful execution of several large transmission projects and the high rate of utilization of our fleet assets.
-In addition, our revenues in 2012 grew in part from certain large transmission projects whose underlying contract cost for the period included a greater than normal amount of subcontractor and material cost, which flows through revenue.
-We also saw improvement in our C&I segment in 2012, largely driven by overall improvements in the markets we serve.
+We had consolidated revenues, for the year ended December 31, 2014, of \$944.0 million compared to \$902.7 million for the year ended December 31, 2013.
+For the year ended December 31, 2014, our net income was \$36.5 million compared to \$34.8 million for the year ended December 31, 2013.
+Our results for 2014 benefitted from the successful execution of several large transmission projects and significantly higher C&I revenues, the combination of which resulted in higher revenues, gross profit and gross margins.
+Additionally, our results benefited from lower SG&A expenses due to a favorable appeal of a legal judgment.
+Our financial results for 2014 included higher margins due to change orders and the resolution of claims.
+It is unlikely that future periods will benefit to a similar extent from such favorable developments.

-Overview-Segments
+Overview - Segments

 Transmission and Distribution segment.
-The T&D segment provides comprehensive solutions to customers in the electric utility industry and the renewable energy industry.
-Our T&D segment generally serves the electric utility industry as a prime contractor to customers such as electric utilities, cooperatives, municipalities and private developers.
-Our T&D segment provides a broad range of services on electric transmission and distribution networks and substation facilities which include design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair, throughout the continental United States.
-The demand for transmission construction and maintenance services has increased over the past several years due to increased attention to the improvement of the existing electric utility infrastructure and the need to integrate renewable generation into the electric power grid.
+Our T&D segment provides comprehensive solutions to customers in the electric utility industry and the renewable energy industry.
+Our T&D segment generally serves the electric utility industry as a prime contractor to customers such as investor-owned utilities, cooperatives, private developers, government-funded utilities, independent power producers, independent transmission companies, industrial facility owners and other contractors.
+Our T&D segment provides a broad range of services on electric transmission and distribution networks and substation facilities which include design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair.
+The demand for transmission construction and maintenance services increased over the past several years due to the modernization of the existing electric utility infrastructure and the need to integrate renewable generation into the electric power grid.

-For the year ended December 31, 2012, our T&D revenues were \$828.7 million or 83.0% of our consolidated revenue, compared to \$622.0 million or 79.7% of our consolidated revenue for the year ended December 31, 2011 and \$447.5 million or 74.9% of our consolidated revenue for the year ended December 31, 2010.
-Revenues from transmission projects represented 82.0%, 74.3%, and 67.3% of T&D segment revenue for the years ended December 31, 2012, 2011 and 2010, respectively.
+For the year ended December 31, 2014, our T&D revenues were \$699.6 million or 74.1% of our consolidated revenue, compared to \$722.4 million or 80.0% of our consolidated revenue for the year ended December 31, 2013 and \$828.7 million or 83.0% of our consolidated revenue for the year ended December 31, 2012.
+Material and subcontractor cost in our T&D segment comprised approximately 28%, 27%, and 42%, of T&D segment costs for the years ended December 31, 2014, 2013 and 2012, respectively.
+Revenues from transmission projects represented 77.8%, 84.8%, and 82.0%, of T&D segment revenue for the years ended December 31, 2014, 2013 and 2012, respectively.

 Our T&D segment also provides storm restoration services in response to hurricanes, ice or other storm related events, which typically account for less than 5% of our annual consolidated revenues.
-In 2012, 2011 and 2010, we recognized revenues from storm restoration services of approximately \$41.3 million, \$31.1 million and \$14.4 million, respectively, which represented approximately 4.1%, 4.0% and 2.4% of our annual consolidated revenues, respectively.
+In 2014, 2013 and 2012, we recognized revenues from storm restoration services of approximately \$13.3 million, \$14.6 million and \$41.3 million, respectively, which represented approximately 1.4%, 1.6% and 4.1% of our annual consolidated revenues, respectively.

-Measured by revenues in our T&D segment, we provided 42.0%, 49.1% and 29.5% of our T&D services under fixed-price contracts during the years ended December 31, 2012, 2011 and 2010, respectively.
+Measured by revenues in our T&D segment, we provided 53.1%, 55.4% and 42.0% of our T&D services under fixed-price contracts during the years ended December 31, 2014, 2013 and 2012, respectively.
 We also provide many services to our customers under multi-year maintenance service agreements and other variable service agreements.